atulvarshneya/quantum-computing/qcircuit/README.md

 		Combines two or more operator matrices into one when they act on separate set of qubits simultaneously.

 	combine_seq(op_list)
-		Combines two or more operator matrices into one when tey act on the same qubits sequentially.
+		Combines two or more operator matrices into one when they act on the same qubits sequentially.

 	isunitary(mat)
-		Cheks of the given operator matrix is unitary or not, returns a boolean (True/False).
+		Checks if the given operator matrix is unitary or not, returns a boolean (True/False).

 	opmat_dagger(opMat)
 		returns the transpose conjugate (dagger) of a given operator matrix.

 	CTL(opMatrix)
-		Utility function to add control bit
+		Utility function to add control bit.

 # Package qckt.backend (Backend framework)